tmzh/tmzh.github.io/content/post/2023-03-15-gpt-4-stable-diffusion-and-beyond.md

 ## Cultural Norms Redefined
 As mentioned before, large-scale models are largely homogeneous, derived from very few foundation models; training data is often lopsided and only represents a tiny percentage of languages.
 The embedded social and political factors in these models lead to the entrenchment of a pre-dominant value system and undermine plurality.
 The prevalence of homogeneous LLMs in society can lead to cultural conformity where individual expression and differences are lost on several levels ranging from the individual to society.

 In the past, LLMs have also produced inaccurate or harmful outputs.
 While these have been somewhat mitigated through fine-tuning, the notion that a mere handful of individuals could define the parameters of morality with any confidence is problematic.
 The obscure and hermetic nature of these large-scale models only amplifies our concerns.
-Chomsky in his NY Times piece [argues](https://dnyuz.com/2023/03/08/noam-chomsky-the-false-promise-of-chatgpt) that fine-tuning their ability to be original and opinionated.
+Chomsky in his NY Times piece [argues](https://dnyuz.com/2023/03/08/noam-chomsky-the-false-promise-of-chatgpt) that fine-tuning sacrifices their ability to be original and opinionated.
 Thus, engineers "sacrificed creativity for a kind of amorality"

 ## The Future of Work in an AI Dominated World